skaravind/Nine-Men-Morris-Game-UI/README.md

 # Nine-Men-Morris-Game-UI

 This is a Python implementation of the Nine Mens Morris game.
 Instead of Black and White pieces, we have grass and fire.
+I used pygame to cook up a GUI for the game.

-The AI that plays against the player uses minimax strategy at a max depth of 7.
-(You cabn play around the depth values in the helper files).
+The AI opponent uses minimax strategy at a max depth of 7.
+(You cabn play around with the depth values in the helper files).

 ## To run the game.